Amazastrophic/ubuild-jekyll/index.md

   headline: All derivatives add value to the original- @Vincent_Van_Dough
   content: <p><a href="https://github.com/Amazastrophic/Meme-Metaverses" title="">Currently
-    we are building one-off meme metaverses</a> that are public domain focused, with a private GitHub going public for everyone when a special NFT gets sold.
-We hope to help build out directly and indirectly by creating these projects and iterating on there core meme factors.
-The foundations of the metaverse need to become grounded is some fashion, allow it to be the modern renaissance of meme art.</p>
+    we are building one-off meme metaverses</a> that are public domain focused, with a private Github going public for everyone when a special NFT is sold.
+If you keep scrolling you can learn about the metaverse we have released so far!</p>
 - template: hero-banner-w-image
   block: hero-2
   cta: